 The table shows that, as one would expect, age-16 skill has a significant positive impact on wages conditional on education for all groups.
-Perhaps most interestingly, it shows evidence of complementarity between education and skill in the labor market, particularly for men.
-While low education men see only a 0.08 log-point increase in hourly wages for every additional standard deviation of skill, high education men (with some college education) see an average increase of 0.21 log-points in hourly wages for every additional standard deviation of skill.
-High educated women also receive greater returns to skill than low or middle educated women, although the gradient is more modest relative to that of men.
+These impacts on wages are larger for for the highly educated.
+Thus it shows evidence of complementarity between education and skill in the labor market, particularly for men.
+While low educated men see only a 0.08 log-point increase in hourly wages for every additional standard deviation of skill, high education men (with some college education) see a 0.21 log-point increase in hourly wages for every additional standard deviation of skill.
+High educated women also receive greater returns to skill than low or middle educated women, although the gradient is more modest compared to that of men.